freenas/freenas-docs/userguide/jails.rst

    exceed this limit.

-If the network contains a DHCP server, it is recommended to check the box "IPv4 DHCP" (or "IPv6 Autoconfigure, for a properly configured IPv6 network).
+If the network contains a DHCP server, it is recommended to check the box :guilabel:`IPv4 DHCP` (or :guilabel:`IPv6 Autoconfigure`, for a properly configured IPv6 network).
 This will prevent IP address conflicts on the network as the DHCP server will automatically assign the jail the next available lease and record the lease as in use.

 If a static IP address is needed so that users always know the IP address of the jail, enter the start and end address for the IPv4 and/or IPv6 network.
 The range defined by the start and end addresses will be automatically assigned as jails are created.
-For example, if you plan to create 5 jails on the 192.168.1.0 network, enter a "IPv4 Network Start Address" of *192.168.1.100* and a
-"IPv4 Network End Address" of *192.168.1.104*.
+For example, if you plan to create 5 jails on the 192.168.1.0 network, enter a :guilabel:`IPv4 Network Start Address` of *192.168.1.100* and a :guilabel:`IPv4 Network End Address` of *192.168.1.104*.

 **If you create a start and end range on a network that contains a DHCP server, it is very important that you also reserve those